bomberman2910/sixfiveohtwo/README.md

 On start it automatically loads Wozmon and Apple BASIC to memory locations 0xFF00 and 0xE000 respectively.
 Both memory sections are write protected by default, causing an error when writing to them is attempted.

-Technically there is a emulated PIA at 0xD010 and while ih helps with the emulator you should not rely on it working the way the original does at all.
+Technically there is a emulated PIA at 0xD010 and while it helps with the emulator you should not rely on it working the way the original does at all.

 For RAM there's a section from 0x0000 to 0x3FFF.
 That covers the zeropage and stack as well as the default locations BASIC uses to store data and should also be more than enough for the rest you could ever run on this thing.